anjenn/closetApp/README.md

     }

 # To-do list:
-- Fix *My Page* UI <- sth like instagram explore page? <- (Main) 3 days
+// Fixing *My Page*
+- Add dialog for account deletion & log out
+- Modify the placeloader image for image loading failure
+- link pagination & posts
+- make it possible to load max 16 posts per page, and
+- create a pop up when user clicks a post? -> that shows the collage in a bigger scale
+- make buttons apppear when user hovers over a post

 // other ideas
 - Change font (ex. make small text not bold nor capitalised in *Log In* page)
-- Add dialog for account deletion & log out
 - do sth with timestamps?
 - In the end, check if all redirection works correctly, and delete navigation bar